aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 ## Function `count`

-Provides the count of the current selection if supply tracking is used
+Provides the count of the current collection if supply tracking is used

-Note: Calling this method from transaction that also mints/burns, prevents it from being parallelized.
+Note: Calling this method from transaction that also mints/burns, prevents transaction from being parallelized, prefer <code>is_count_at_least</code> where only comparison is needed.

 <pre><code>#[view]